 Sometimes, a speaker will take the stage holding a pen and deliver the entire speech or presentation without ever writing a single word.
 Yet all the while, the pen is omnipresent, moving up and down and back and forth like a miniature conductor’s baton.
-And if the speaker begins to fiddle with the pen, things can go from bad to worse.
+And if the speaker begins to fiddle with it, things can go from bad to worse.

 Speaking while holding a pen is something to avoid for several reasons:

-2. A pen is distracting.
+2. It is usually distracting.

 3. A pen limits your ability to gesture effectively.

 4. Holding a pen can be habit-forming and become a “crutch”.

 5. Things can get messy.
 I once saw a person fiddle with a pen to such an extent that it actually leaked onto his hand!